 In this increasingly demanding and changing world, it is easy to become overwhelmed and have varying degrees of personal or professional setbacks.
 How we cope with setbacks in our lives play a major role in our mind and body well being.
 Building our resilience muscle is key to cope with setbacks and resilient people are able to leverage their skills to cope and recover.

 Everyone reacts differently, however, the key is not to dwell on how far we have fallen but rather how high we can bounce back and be better and stronger than before.
 Resilient people don't let change or challenge stop their pursuit of their purpose and if anything, they keep going with a belief that tomorrow will be better than today.
 In many ways resilience is more about letting go and learning to grow.
 The positive side of all this is that resilience can be learnt through understanding and deliberate practice.

-Deadline for submitting abstracts is January 31, 2020
+Need a little more time?
+Deadline for submitting abstracts is extended to March 13, 2020

 BeSpatial'20 overall theme is Resilience